TIBCOSoftware/snappydata/docs/sde/sketching.md

 If time is an attribute in the incoming data set, it can be used instead of the system generated time.
 In order to do this, the TopK table creation is provided the name of the column containing the timestamp.

-### SQL API for creating a TopK table in TIBCO ComputeDB specifying timestampColumn
+### SQL API for creating a TopK table in SnappyData specifying timestampColumn

 In the example below tweetTime is a field in the incoming dataset which carries the timestamp of the tweet.